DoonOnthon/GamePulse/README.md

   <br />
 </td>
 ```
 Replace YourGithubName in both the URL (https://github.com/YourGithubName) and image (https://github.com/YourGithubName.png) with your GitHub username.
 This ensures your inclusion as a contributor on our GitHub README.
 Thank you for your contributions to GamePulse! 🎮🚀

+Replace YourGithubName in both the URL (https://github.com/YourGithubName) and image (https://github.com/YourGithubName.png) with your GitHub username.
+This ensures your inclusion as a contributor on our GitHub README.
+Thank you for your contributions to GamePulse! 🎮🚀